zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/stages.md

 >
 > Below is a thread about the future of remote work after the COVID-19 pandemic is over.
 I predict that remote will go through a trough of sorrow due to hybrid not working out, and most companies will return to being office based.
 But many all remote companies will see success.

 Want to know more?
-Read GitLab CEO Sid Sijbrandij's WIRED article: [Hybrid Remote Work Offers the Worst of Both Worlds](https://www.wired.com/story/hybrid-remote-work-offers-the-worst-of-both-worlds)
+Read GitLab co-founder Sid Sijbrandij's WIRED article: [Hybrid Remote Work Offers the Worst of Both Worlds](https://www.wired.com/story/hybrid-remote-work-offers-the-worst-of-both-worlds)

 ## 6. Remote days